 LAWA requires submission of a Construction Noise Control Plan (CNCP) as a condition in all construction contracts at LAX.
+This is part of the standard LAWA specifications on each project.

-4.0.E.
+3.0.E.
 MM-N-8 Construction Staging

 "Construction Staging.
-Construction operations shall be staged as far from noisesensitive uses as feasible."
+Construction operations shall be staged as far from noise-sensitive uses as feasible."